 I'm a fifth-year PhD student at New York University.
-My research interests are in urban economics.
+My research fields are real estate and urban economics.
 I'm on the job market this year, and I will attend ASSA in San Diego for interviews.

 Here is my CV.